contentauth/c2pa-node/README.md

 <div style={{display: 'none'}}>

 For the best experience, read the docs on the [CAI Open Source SDK documentation website](https://opensource.contentauthenticity.org/docs/c2pa-node/).
-Otherwise, additional documentation is available on GitHub:
+Some additional documentation for this repository is also available on GitHub:

-Additional documentation:
 - [Using the Node library](docs/usage.md)
 - [Supported media file formats](https://opensource.contentauthenticity.org/docs/c2pa-node/supported-formats)
 - [Release notes](docs/release-notes.md)